 |Undergraduate (3 years, 180 ECTS)||Master (2 years, 120 ECTS)||Doctoral (3 years, 180 ECTS)|

 ||Number of graduates (data on 30 November 2016): 447

-UP FAMNIT has implemented a complete study programme in Applied kinesiology at all three levels.
 The faculty has been an incubator for new study programmes at the university.
 UP FAMNIT grants them organizational autonomy to develop the programme and build a strong foundation.
-Beginning in the 2016/17 academic year 2016/17, the Applied Kinesiology study programme will become independent, as intended since 2009.
+For example, UP FAMNIT has implemented a complete study programme in applied kinesiology at all three levels.
+Beginning in the 2016/17 academic year, the Applied Kinesiology study programme became independent, as intended since 2009.

 The Faculty contributes significantly to the operations of the university as well.
-The natural science study programmes we offer contribute substantive balance and greater diversity to the University’s overall range of topics.
-The technical solutions provided by UP FAMNIT and UP IAM in the jointly operated Centre for Design and Application Development, develops modern IT solutions for the entire university.
+The natural science study programmes we offer contribute substantive balance and greater diversity to the University’s overall range of subjects.
+UP FAMNIT and UP IAM also jointly operate the Centre for Design and Application Development, which provides and develops modern IT solutions for the entire university.

 Employement in 2016/17

 Number of employees and percentage of employment:

 - University professors, fellows and researchers: 125 (63,53 FTE*)